Keeping Jackal Updated¶

 The firmware and PC are unable to connect to each other, which will be apparent if the two-arrow comms indicator fails to come on after system bootup.

 /statusmessage does not match the package version output by

 dpkg -s ros-melodic-jackal-firmware.
 In the future there will be an automated check for this which outputs a diagnostics warning when a firmware update is available to be applied.

 If new firmware is available, follow the below procedure to flash it to Jackal’s MCU:

 Place Jackal up on blocks.
 Firmware loading does not usually result in unintended motion, but it’s safest when off the ground.

-M_RST.
-Jackal is now in its bootloader, ready to receive new firmware.
+The MCU is now in bootloader mode, ready to receive new firmware.